chibanti/mystico-c64-vscode-theme/README.md

 This is the mystico C64 theme for [Visual Studio Code](http://code.visualstudio.com).

 A theme based on the 16 colors of the Commodore 64.
+Using Pixcen color scheme.

 ![Screenshot](https://raw.githubusercontent.com/chibanti/mystico-c64-vscode-theme/master/images/screenshots/screenshot-1.png)